 Before we get started with a simple step-by-step approach, let’s review the science-proven method to properly cook any gourmet mushroom.

-Always cook your mushrooms!
+Always always always cook your mushrooms!

 The beta-glucans, which are polysaccharides housed in the rigid chitin of the cell walls of mushrooms, contain all of the nutrition, texture and flavor of the mushroom.

-In order to unlock the nutrition, flavor and texture of the shiitakes, you need to cook them with water before adding your ghee butter to sauté.
+You need to cook them with water before adding your ghee butter to sauté.

 Heat a cast-iron skillet over medium heat.